Nordix/hiredis-cluster/README.md

 reply = redisClusterCommandToNode(clustercontext, node, "DBSIZE");
 ```

-The function handles printf like arguments similar to `redisClusterCommand()`, but will
+This function handles printf like arguments similar to `redisClusterCommand()`, but will
 only attempt to send the command to the given node and will not perform redirects or retries.

 ### Teardown